leokruglikov/leokruglikov.github.io/content/post/groups.md

 Let's try to write down the Cayleigh table of the $\text{C}_{3v}$ group and analyze it using the properties we've defined above.
 So we've identified all the 6 transformatins belonging to this group.
-It can be shown that there exists only 2 typese of such groups.
-That means that one can come up with only two "different Cayleigh" tables for a group of order 6.
+It can be shown that there exists only 2 types of such groups.
+That means that one can come up with only two "different Cayleigh tables" for a group of order 6.
 Up to notation of course.
-In order to create the table, one can write down all the transformations we've encountered before.
+In order to create the table, one can write down all the transformations we've encountered before in a table.
-During the filling, one can ask ourselves at every intersection of the table:
+During the filling process, one can ask ourselves at each intersection of the table the following question:
 > If I first do [transformation from top] and then do [transformation from right],
 > what would it be equivalent to?

 For example, let's take one trivial case: first apply $e$ - the identity operation, and the apply
-$\sigma_A$ the mirror with respect to the bissectrice from the point $A$?
+$\sigma_A$ (the mirror with respect to the bissectrice from the point $A$)?
 It is clear the result will be $\sigma_A$, since the $e$ operation doesn't do anything...
 What about a more complex case?
 First apply $C_1$-the rotation by $120$ degrees, and then the
 $\sigma_A$ mirror operation?
 This may not be very obvious, but it is quite easy to verify